My Celiac Disease is “Contagious”

 You can’t “catch” celiac disease, but the number of people with celiac disease is rising.
 Why?

-When I moved to California, neither celiac disease nor the word gluten was a part of pop culture.
-Now the term “gluten-free” rolls off the tongues of babes without a stutter.
+When I moved to California, neither celiac disease nor the word gluten was common.
 Other than my family members, I was the only person with celiac disease that I knew.
-That changed quickly.
+That has drastically changed.

 Celiac disease is an autoimmune condition and is not infectious.
 It can’t spread from person to person.
-But, the information I was sharing about celiac disease was contagious.
-The awareness was contagious.
-Awareness is one reason for the increase in celiac disease.
-Let’s look at some others.
+So why are more people being diagnosed with celiac disease?
+Let’s explore the reasons celiac disease is on the rise.

-5 Reasons The Number Of People With Celiac Disease Is Increasing
+5 Reasons Celiac Disease Is On The Rise

-A study was published that drastically changed how we view celiac disease.
-Prior to this study, doctors were taught that celiac disease was rare.
-That it was only was found in 1/10,000 people.
+A study was published in 2003 that dramatically changed how we view celiac disease.
+Prior to this study, doctors were taught that celiac disease was rare, occurring in 1/10,000 people.
 The 2003 study proved celiac disease was common, showing up in 1/133 people.
 Today we know that number is closer to 1/100.
 That means 3.2 million people in the United States alone, have celiac disease.
 Unfortunately, only 17 percent of them are diagnosed.
-That leaves 2.6 million people in the US with celiac disease, that don’t know they have it.
-It is either misdiagnosed as something else or the symptoms are being normalized by the person with it.
+That leaves 2.6 million people in the US with celiac disease, who don’t know they have it.
+It is either misdiagnosed as something else, or the symptoms are normalized by the person with it.

 When symptoms go on for prolonged periods, people accept them as normal.
 If they aren’t on a gluten-free diet because they don’t know they have celiac disease, they are at risk for dangerous consequences.
 This news is even more distressing because it is a disease that is treatable by diet alone.